Competent or Competitive

 Competent is not an elite word, and should not be defined by the elite.
 By definition, the elite can’t understand competent.
 In competitive terms it means, not good enough.

 This is where the problem arises.
 The elite are welcome to define words how they like, but not when their definitions kill children and animals.

-Formula 1 has changed over the last dozen years or so, which is why I chose James Hunt as an example.
+Formula 1 has changed since 1975, which is why I chose James Hunt as an example.
 He was brilliant, but in the old style “Corinthian” or “gentleman amateur” fashion.
 He was a natural athlete, brave, good looking, charming, appeared to take nothing seriously, certainly not safety.
 I say appeared because I don’t know enough about motor racing to judge, but his media profile was of the gentleman amateur.
 Today’s drivers are more focused, much more safety conscious, but they are operating in a more safety conscious sport.
 The idea that frying in the petrol soaked wreckage of your car, was “the way you would have wanted to go”, is long gone.

 The Equestrian elite have nearly succeeded in getting equestrian activities out of any areas where they might have to obey modern Health and Safety regulations, and where they might meet the common herd.
 They have got working horses off the roads, pony rides off the beaches, they do their best to prosecute gypsies with horses.
 Equestrian activities are sealed off from society, on private land, not open to the public gaze.
 Which explains their ability to ignore the basic precepts of Health and Safety.